hphelion/documentation/network-quickstart.md

 The user who will be working with the network must have the proper user access to the Compute and Networking services.
 Specifically, the user needs to have Compute Admin and Network Admin permission.

-For information on users, groups, and roles, see Managing Account Users https://community.hpcloud.com/article/managing-account-users
+For information on users, groups, and roles, see [Managing Account Users](https://community.hpcloud.com/article/managing-account-users).

 #### Installing the CLI #### {#installcli}